mirror/dd-wrt/src/router/krb5/doc/html/_sources/admin/admin_commands/kdb5_ldap_util.rst.txt

     **list**

-Lists the name of realms.
+Lists the names of realms under the container.

 Example::